-Audiologist & Speech-Language Pathologist (SLP) Schools
+Audiologist & Speech-Language Pathologist (SLP) Programs

 Audiologists and speech-language pathologists (SLPs) specialize in the medical complexities of communication.
 Audiologists focus on diagnosing, preventing, and treating hearing and balance problems.
 Speech-language pathologists specialize in diagnosing and treating speech, language, and swallowing disorders.
 These are two separate professions, but they’re strongly connected.